openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

    Note: Comparing address of a global variable to ``null`` may still evaluate to false because of a limitation in querying this attribute inside constant expressions.
+``optdebug``
+    This attribute suggests that optimization passes and code generator passes should make choices that try to preserve debug info without significantly degrading runtime performance.
+    This attribute is incompatible with the ``minsize``, ``optsize``, and ``optnone`` attributes.
 ``optforfuzzing``
     This attribute indicates that this function should be optimized for maximum fuzzing signal.